tkokamo/daos_docker/README.md

-Standalone DAOS server and client
+dfuse server and client in docker

 ### Usage